-Highlights of the changes in travel patterns from 1997 to 2010 include:
+Highlights of the changes in travel patterns from 1997 to 2011 include:

-- Transit trips have more than tripled from 19,000 trips per weekday in Fall 1997 to 63,300 in Fall 2010.
-More trips are made to and from UBC by transit than by any other mode, and more trips are made by transit than by automobile (SOV and carpools combined). - Single-occupant vehicle (SOV) trips have decreased.
-Since 1997, the number of daily SOV trips decreased 3%, despite a 42% increase in the daytime population on campus.
-The total number of SOV trips in Fall 2010 is 1,500 trips per day less than in Fall 1997. - Carpool and vanpool trips have steadily decreased since 1997.
-In Fall 2010, carpool and vanpool trips were half the number in Fall 1997.
-The 17,800 fewer carpool trips in Fall 2010 represent a reduction of 8,100 automobiles in the daily traffic volume to and from UBC. - Bicycle and pedestrians trips dropped significantly after the student U-Pass was implemented.
-In Fall 2010, bicycle and pedestrian trips were 52% and 43% less than in Fall 1997, respectively.
+- Transit trips have almost quadrupled from 19,000 trips per weekday in Fall 1997 to 74,800 in Fall 2011.
+More trips are made to and from UBC by transit than by all other modes combined. - Single-occupant vehicle (SOV) trips have decreased.
+Since 1997, the number of daily SOV trips decreased 14%, despite a 43% increase in the daytime population on campus.
+The total number of SOV trips in Fall 2011 is 6,400 trips per day less than in Fall 1997. - Carpool and vanpool trips have steadily decreased since 1997.
+In Fall 2011, carpool and vanpool trips were slightly more than half the number in Fall 1997.
+The 16,000 fewer carpool trips in Fall 2011 represent 8,900 fewer automobiles travelling to and from UBC each day. - Bicycle and pedestrians trips dropped significantly after the student U-Pass was implemented.
+While bicycle trips have remained low at approximately half the number sin years prior to the U-Pass, pedestrian trips have rebounded to almost as many as before the U-Pass was implemented.

-Figure 2.1 - Weekday Person Trips Across UBC/UEL Screenline, 1997-2010
+Figure 2.1 - Weekday Person Trips Across UBC/UEL Screenline, 1997-2011